futuregrid/cloud-metrics/doc/source/metrics.rst

            ====== =================================================================================
            ====== =================================================================================
-           X-axis indicates the total running hours for all VM instances.
+           X-axis indicates the total wall-clock hours for all VM instances.
            Y-axis indicates the an ownerid and the total hours of VM instances used by the ownerid.
            ====== =================================================================================